 Carmina Natividad is one of the writers for Swimprint, a go-to shop for swimming enthusiasts, specializing in swim caps in the UK.
 While she’s fascinated by writing articles focused on sport fashion, health, and wellness, she swears to never give up pizza.

-7. Focus on fibre
+7. Focus on fiber

 8. Give Yourself an Abdominal Massage